Lewuathe/mlir-hello/README.md

 # MLIR Hello Dialect

 This is the minimal example to look into the way to implement the hello-world kind of program with MLIR.
+The basic code structure is borrowed from [standalone](https://github.com/llvm/llvm-project/tree/main/mlir/examples/standalone) and [Toy language](https://github.com/llvm/llvm-project/tree/main/mlir/examples/toy) in LLVM project.

 ## Prerequisites